Counting Subgraphs in Somewhere Dense Graphs: Preliminaries

-\paragraph*{Fine-Grained Complexity and Conditional Lower Bounds} All running-time lower bounds in this paper will be conditioned on the ETH: \begin{definition}[\cite{ImpagliazzoP01}] The \emph{Exponential Time Hypothesis (ETH)} asserts that $3$-$\textsc{SAT}$ cannot be solved in time $\mathsf{exp}(o(n))$ where $n$ is the number of variables of the input formula. \end{definition}

-Chen et al.~\cite{Chenetal05,Chenetal06} showed that there is no function $f$ such that $\#\clique$ can be solved in time $f(k)\cdot |G|^{o(k)}$ unless ETH fails.
+Finally, all running-time lower bounds in this paper are conditional on ETH: \begin{definition}[\cite{ImpagliazzoP01}] The \emph{Exponential Time Hypothesis (ETH)} asserts that $3$-$\textsc{SAT}$ cannot be solved in time $\mathsf{exp}(o(n))$ where $n$ is the number of variables of the input formula. \end{definition} Chen et al.~\cite{Chenetal05,Chenetal06} showed that there is no function $f$ such that $\#\clique$ can be solved in time $f(k)\cdot |G|^{o(k)}$ unless ETH fails.
 This in particular implies that $\#\W[1]$-hard problems are not FPT unless ETH fails.
 Marx~\cite{Marx10} strengthened Theorem~\ref{thm:cphomshard} into:\footnote{More precisely, Marx established the bound for the so-called partitioned subgraph problem.
 However, as shown in~\cite{RothSW20}, the lower bound immediately translates to $\#\cphomsprob(\mathcal{H}\to \all)$.}

 \begin{theorem}[\cite{Marx10}] If $\mathcal{H}$ is recursively enumerable and $\tw(\mathcal{H})=\infty$ then $\#\cphomsprob(\mathcal{H}\to \all)$ cannot be solved in time $f(|H|)\cdot |G|^{o\left(\frac{\mathsf{tw}(H)}{\log \mathsf{tw}(H)}\right)}$ for any function $f$, unless ETH fails. \end{theorem} The question of whether the $(\log \mathsf{tw}(H))^{-1}$ factor in the above lower bound can be omitted can be considered the counting version of the open problem ``Can you beat treewidth?''~\cite{Marx10,Marx13}.